-Existing Measure Description Action Effectiveness & Recommendations Culvert Maintenance and Replacement Maintain existing culverts through regular maintenance and (in some cases) beaver controls; replace/expand culverts where needed to allow for adequate stormwater flow.
-The Town has historically maintained and replaced problem culverts when needed and as funding allows.
+Existing Measure Description Action Effectiveness & Recommendations Street Sweeping Sweep streets to increase stormwater management capacity; capture a dispose of debris appropriately.
+All Residential roads swept, at minimum, once a year Very Effective No changes recommended Culvert Maintenance and Replacement Maintain existing culverts through regular maintenance and (in some cases) beaver controls; replace/expand culverts where needed to allow for adequate stormwater flow.
+Culverts are repaired or upgraded on an as needed basis.
+An inventory of problem culverts is maintained.
 Somewhat effective Current efforts are piecemeal and are limited by lack of resources and systematic approach.
-Webster should develop a prioritized inventory of problem culverts for use in seeking external financial support.
+Dudley should develop a policy to prepare for expected climate change related precipitation increase by upsizing culverts, especially in known problematic areas.
+Seek external financial support.
 Planning must comply with 2014 Mass.
-Wetlands Protection Act update; culverts may not be replaced in- kind.
-CodeRED System Emergency warning system that sends voicemail/text/email alerts to residents (text/email alerts are optional).
-Code RED enables the town to provide residents with critical information quickly in a variety of situations, such as severe weather, unexpected road closures, missing persons and evacuation of buildings or neighborhoods.
-Very effective Promote Code RED all residents are familiar with the program.
+Wetlands Protection Act update; culverts may not be replaced in-kind.
+Code RED System Emergency warning system that sends voicemail/text/email alerts to residents (text/email alerts are optional).
+Code RED allows the town to provide residents with critical information quickly in a variety of situations, such as severe weather, unexpected road closures, missing persons and evacuation of buildings or neighborhoods.
+Effective Promote Code RED so all residents are familiar with the program.